Lost a cat?

 It is possible your cat has been mistaken for a stray and been handed in.
 Be sure to register on their missing cat list or lost section of their webpage.

 Register your cat as missing and ask if they will also send flyers to all the vets in the area to keep their eyes peeled.
 Try making contact with Petlog first if you don't know which company your cat's chip is with.
+Or you could try using this other online CheckAChip service.

 Contact veterinary surgeries in your area